Part three of the luxury travel trailer series.

 The concept of going off-grid means disconnecting, and giving yourself freedom, from the grid.
 More and more people are disconnecting from the grid thanks to the growth of solar power.

-Living off-grid is nothing new and it’s been with us for millennia where people fended for themselves.
+Travelling off-grid is nothing new and it’s been with us for millennia where people fended for themselves.
 Living off-grid was how the “West was won.”
 It’s simple, pioneer mom, dad and kids were America’s first “off-grid family.”
 All the needs to sustain life in the west was contained in their very own covered wagon.
 Mind you, the “luxuries” were a bit lacking.
-Of course, there were many risks and discomforts that came along with living off-grid, too!
+Of course, there were many risks and discomforts that came along with an off-grid lifestyle, too!

 When we talk about off-grid, we don't mean going camping or being a hermit in the woods and living under a pile of sticks.
 Maintaining our high-quality standard of living, but without reliance on that grid, is what luxury off-grid living is all about.